 - Deferred tax assets IAS 12

-- IFRS 16 - Leases
+- IFRS 16 Leases

+- IFRS 15 Revenue recognition

 - Fiscal and accounting aspects of Patent Box iPlusF.

-- ☑ IFRS 3 Business combinations
+- IFRS 3 Business combinations

 Additionally, the Consolidation and Financial Reporting department has subscriptions to a number of publications and journals on accounting and financial matters and to the website of the International Accounting Standards Board which regularly sends new developments and other communications of interest which are analysed and reported to ensure they are taken into consideration when preparing Cellnex's financial information.